Perhaps you’ve seen someone surveying land and thought, “What’s that person doing?”

 It will help plan the development of site improvements.

-The proposed improvement (building, etc.) will be drawn inside of the site-planning survey.
+The proposed improvement (utilities, roads, etc.) will be drawn inside of the site-planning survey.

 In this type of survey, the surveyor will stake out the location where the structures and improvements will be made.